ChusSenosiain/Library-PRO/README.md

-# Library: U-Tad Basic iOS Project
+# Library: U-Tad Advanced iOS Project

 ![alt tag](https://raw.githubusercontent.com/ChusSenosiain/Library/master/Library/Images.xcassets/AppIcon.appiconset/Icon-72%402x.png)

 ## Description:

-A simple project that shows a collection of 11 PDF books.
+A simple project that shows a collection of PDF books.
 If you select a book you can download and read it.
+The books's data are allocated in Parse backend.
+The app download the data with AFNetworking and save it on Core Data.'

 ## External cocoapods libraries: